 Jordan Hill, MCD, RD, CSSD is a Registered Dietitian and Certified Specialist in Sports Dietetics.
 She works with athletes of all ages, those struggling with disordered eating, and the general population looking to improve overall health and wellness.

 It's nearly impossible to browse social media without encountering an ad for the latest superfoods powder.
-Even I find myself drawn in by the pretty packaging, buzzwords, and promising ingredients.
-Among the most talked about options is Bloom Greens & Superfoods, which has garnered a large following and TikTok coverage for its sweet taste and diverse flavor options.
+A TikTok phenomenon and among the most talked about options is Bloom Greens & Superfoods

 As a registered dietitian, I want to stress the importance of not being swayed by “influencer hype” alone.
-Incorporating a greens powder into your daily routine is a significant investment in your health and wellness, so it’s crucial to ensure that any product you select delivers real value.
+Incorporating a greens powder into your daily routine is a significant investment in your health and wellness, and you want to ensure that any product you select delivers real value.

-In this comprehensive review, I’ll assess every facet of Bloom Greens, from its taste and the validity of its health claims to the quality of its ingredients.
-We hope it will help you decide if Bloom Greens stacks up to competitors like Live it Up Super Greens or AG1.
+In this Bloom Greens review, I’ll assess every facet of the product, from its taste and the validity of its health claims to the quality of its ingredients, to help you decide if Bloom Greens stacks up to competitors like Live it Up Super Greens or AG1.

 - Calories: 15